timothy-baker/ShippedMyPants/README.md

 # Architecting For Machine Learning
 Welcome to the art and science of machine learning!
 During this 3-day course you will learn about the theoy and application of machine learning in industry.
-This course is designed for architects and developers who did not previously have a background in AI/ML, to give them intuition and confidence in designing applications.
+This course is designed for architects and developers who did not previously have a background in AI/ML, providing intuition and confidence in designing ML applications.

 We will cover:
 - Statistical machine learning